aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 #### Scope Chains and Identifier Resolution

 In JavaScript, any function is represented as an object, which will have accessible properties or not accessible like [[Scope]].
+The internal [[Scope]] property contains a collection of objects, representing **the scope in which the function was created**.